wjed/bedrock-agents-cdk/README.md

 # Bedrock Agents with AWS CDK

-This is how to deploy all the infrastructure needed to deploy a Bedrock Agent with a single lambda function action that pulls recipes from BudgetBytes.com.
+This is how to deploy all the infrastructure needed to deploy a Bedrock Agent with a single lambda function action that pulls study resources from AWS.com.
 Hopefully this is helpful to be adapted to more complex uses of Bedrock Agents and simplifies the process of getting started.

 What is [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html)?
 Basically it's an alternative to Terraform.
 As of 5/3/2024, Terraform doesn't yet support bedrock agents, so CDK is one of the few options available for infrastructure as code (IaC) when it comes to bedrock.
 AWS CDK can be written in Python and is used to create AWS CloudFormation templates which are then deployed to create the necessary AWS resources.